Accenture/adop-gerrit/README.md

   -d accenture/adop-gerrit:VERSION
 ```

-In addition all the LDAP attibutes defined in [Gerrid LDAP](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#ldap) are supported.
+In addition all the LDAP attibutes defined in [Gerrit LDAP](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#ldap) are supported.

 # License
 Please view [licence information](LICENCE.md) for the software contained on this image.